 In order to avoid product defects, as a business owner, you need to know where faults usually occur.
 The plaintiff must prove that the product was defective and that this has led to harmful consequences.
 In other words, the consumer has to prove that those defects have made a supposedly “safe product” dangerous.
 According to FindLaw, there are three areas where defects usually occur:

 - Design defects: These faults exist before the product is even manufactured.
 The design itself is wrong and does not guarantee safety.

 - Manufacturing defects: These are unintended shortcomings which occur during the “making” of a product.
 This happens when the process of manufacture does not match the intended design.

 - Marketing defects: This part is the trickiest one.
-These defects include any improper labeling, insufficient instructions, or inadequate safety warnings.
+These defects include any improper labelling, insufficient instructions, or inadequate safety warnings.